High Power RF Pulse Shaping Tests with NG-LLRF and Cool Copper Collider Prototype Structure

 Phase reversal is a common phase modulation scheme for SLAC Energy Doubler (SLED) type pulse compressors \cite{farkas1974sled}.
-The prototype C\(^3\) structure is not designed for pulse compression, but was tested with RF pulses with phase reversal to demonstrate the capability of the NG-LLRF to generate phase flip.
-Figure \ref{fig:f5a} shows the forward coupler measurements with square and phase reversal RF drive modulation schemes with peak power at 16.45 MW.
-The initial magnitude and phase levels are similar for the two schemes, but a phase flip was successfully generated after 250 ns.
-Figure \ref{fig:f5b} shows the reflection signals captured with the two modulation schemes.
-When the drive phase flipped, the magnitude of the reflected signal reached approximately 2.2 times the initial peak and the phase flipped.
-That is very similar to a demonstration for the rapid power extraction in the reversed phase of an SLED pulse compressor.
+The prototype C\(^3\) structure is not designed for pulse compression, but was tested with RF pulses with phase reversal to demonstrate the ability of NG-LLRF to generate phase flip.
+Figure \ref{fig:f5a} shows the forward coupler measurements with square and phase reversal RF drive modulation schemes with peak power at 5.2 MW and we can realize 3 flip events in each RF pulse.

-The phase flipping rate has a significant impact on the compression rate of an SLED-based pulse compressor.
-The phase flipping events at the SSA and klystron output couplers are shown in Figure \ref{fig:f5c} and \ref{fig:f5c}, respectively.
-The flipping time is often limited by the bandwidth of the RF network.
-In this case, the flips were accomplished in 4 ns for both couplers.
-This could be used as a baseline phase flipping rate when we are using NG-LLRF to implement a C-band SLED pulse compressor in the future.

-With a 500 ns RF pulse width we can only implement a single phase flipping event.
-The test was also performed with a 1 \(\mu\)s pulse with peak power around 5.2 MW and we can realize 3 flips at the same rate.